brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 - `Query.posts` are resolved: `SELECT title, author_id FROM posts`
 - `Query.posts` still have un-resolved data about `Post.author.name`.
 For each item, GraphQL will call `Post.author` resolver
 - Post A calls `Post.author` resolver: `SELECT * FROM authors WHERE author_id = 'bruno'`
-- Post B calls `Post.author` resolver again with same query
+- Post B calls `Post.author` resolver again with the same query
-- Post C calls `Post.author` resolver again with same query
+- Post C calls `Post.author` resolver again with the same query
 - ...

 The two first selects would have returned the required data, but due to how GraphQL resolvers work -- each resolved item with missing data calls the subsequent resolver -- all these extra calls are made.
-This is where [DataLoader](https://github.com/graphql/dataloader) pattern shines.
+This is where the [DataLoader](https://github.com/graphql/dataloader) pattern shines.

 Using batching and a cache (per-request only), it will lead your back-end only needing to make the right amount of calls.
-Probably even saving you from more calls, as `author` could have other resolvers to be called.
+Probably even saving you from more calls, as the `author` could have other resolvers to be called.
 In the previous example it would do something like:

 - `Query.posts` are resolved: `SELECT title, author_id FROM posts`.
 - `Query.posts` still have un-resolved data about `Post.author.name`.
 For each item, the service would add a call to DataLoader with the required `author_id`.